Anthony-Nolan/Atlas/EndToEndTestCases/DonorImport.md

 ```
 <br>

-- Donor Import file content example (deletion mode), should be used in step 3 for added in this test donors deletion
+- Donor Import file content example (deletion mode), should be used in step 3 for deletion of test donors added during this test

 ```json
 {